PRODUCT CARE GUIDE

 Suits and Jackets

 After a day's wear, place your suit or jacket on its original hanger or use a wooden hanger with a suitably curved shoulder.
-Let the garment hang in the open for a while to allow any natural moisture and Odors to evaporate before placing it in the wardrobe.
-This helps prevent musty Odors and wrinkles.
+Let the garment hang in the open for a while to allow any natural moisture and odours to evaporate before placing it in the wardrobe.
+This helps prevent musty odours and wrinkles.

 Remove everything from the pockets, and try to avoid carrying heavy or bulky items in them.
 This will help your suit retain its natural shape and prevent pocket bulges.